Skip to Content

 Kings Head Inn at Bledington

-Although we were seated in the main bar, there was a second side bar and also a dining room at the back which was similarly furnished in the country-chic style of rugs, terra cotta walls and woven tweed furnishings as well as country modern pictures of pheasants and hunting hounds.
+Although we were seated in the main bar, there was a second side bar and also a dining room at the back.
+This was similarly furnished in the country-chic style of rugs, terra cotta walls and woven tweed furnishings.
+Country modern pictures of pheasants and hunting hounds adorned the walls.

 Eat at Kings Head Inn at Bledington